OpenLiberty/cloud-hosted-guides/instructions/develop-microservices-docker/README.md

 Your **pom.xml** file is already configured to add your REST application to the **defaultServer.** But you can tweak this configuration or add your own for another server by updating the **<execution/>** element.

 The install-apps goal copies the application into the specified directory of the specified server.
-In this case, the goal copies the rest.war file into the apps directory of the defaultServer server.
+In this case, the goal copies the **rest.war** file into the apps directory of the **defaultServer** server.

-Learn more about this goal on the official [Maven Liberty plug-in repository.](https://github.com/OpenLiberty/ci.maven/blob/2.x/docs/install-apps.md)
+To learn more about this goal on the official [Maven Liberty plug-in repository.](https://github.com/OpenLiberty/ci.maven/blob/2.x/docs/install-apps.md)

 # Creating the Dockerfile